The Common App is Open! Get your application done over a weekend with the College Application Booster®.

 Linguistics (from dropdown menu)

 As an avid language learner and prospective ESL teacher, I am excited to explore the intersection between language acquisition and cognition at MIT.
-Through Linguistics courses such as Laboratory in Psycholinguistics, as well as the Scheller Teacher Education Program, I hope to enrich my understanding of the Sapir-Whorf hypothesis and its real-life applications while also learning about relevant pedagogical practices.
+By taking Linguistics courses such as Laboratory in Psycholinguistics, as well as conducting research at the Scheller Teacher Education Program, I hope to enrich my understanding of the Sapir-Whorf hypothesis and its real-life applications while also learning about relevant pedagogical practices.
 Given MIT’s strong theoretical and practical foundations in psycholinguistics and STEP’s focus on research-driven educational tools, I’m confident that studying Linguistics at MIT will prepare me to develop effective ESL resources for my future students.

 Prompt 2:

-What do you do for fun?: We know you lead a busy life, full of activities, many of which are required of you.
-Tell us about something you do simply for the pleasure of it.* (150 words or fewer)
+We know you lead a busy life, full of activities, many of which are required of you.
+Tell us about something you do simply for the pleasure of it. (approximately 100–200 words)

 w